 - Thing of alternative date just in case,

-- Rescheduling the session if there is more then 50% chance ot rain at the day off.
+- Rescheduling the session if there is more than 50% chance ot rain at the day of the shoot.

 Not so good ideas: